lee-b/gundb/docs/theory.md

 ### Vector Clocks:
 - Implemented in the `VectorClock` class (`vector_clock.py`)
 - Each event in the system is associated with a vector clock
-- Vector clocks are represented as dictionaries, where keys are stream IDs and values are integer counters
+- Vector clocks are represented as dictionaries, where keys are stream IDs and values are integer counters.
+The idea is that you build tools/services that track the latest eventsource ids of event types that they are basing their creation of new events on.
+EventStreams are not yet, but will be) per source site where the event originated, avoidng the need to synchronise clocks between sites before writing new events.
+These counters or "clocks" per source stream are your dependencies for events that you create.
+Thus, we can sort all events in order of dependency, globally, and per site, according to whatever site-to-site connectivity any given site/node has at any given time.
+So long as the events themselves do not allow creating logically inconsistent field values (such as Person with the status 'dead' later being assigned the status 'alive' **based upon the source events visible to you**) then (theoretically, at least) there is no chance of conflict or inconsistent data.
+Note that this latter requirement is a business logic requirement though, and not core to gundb's operation.
 - The `VectorClock` class provides methods for incrementing clocks, comparing events, and sorting events based on their causal relationships

 ### Key operations: